Why do people hire a coach? Isn’t having an encouraging friend or mentor the same thing?

 What kind of time commitment can I expect?

-Traditional Coaching: The actual coaching sessions themselves are 60 minutes, twice per month.
-Because traditional coaching is not a “quick fix,” I require a minimum three-month agreement, for a total of 6 sessions.
+Traditional Coaching: The actual coaching sessions themselves are 30 or 60 minutes; the number of times per month depends on your needs and the coaching package chosen (but will often either be one or two sessions per month).
+Because traditional coaching is not a “quick fix,” I require a minimum three-month agreement.
 At the conclusion of the agreement, we will discuss if we want to continue or if our work together is done.
 On average, many clients are with the same coach for 12-18 months, with some having much longer, ongoing relationships.

-Fast-Track Coaching: The process will last about eight weeks from start to finish, including the Discovery Session and three regular coaching sessions.
+Insight Strategy Sessions: Depending on how many sessions you opt to sign up for, the process will last anywhere from one day (one- or two-hour session) to eight weeks (three or more sessions).
 Because of the accelerated pace, it’s important to make sure there’s room in your schedule to take immediate action on your commitments (you don’t want vacations, big deadlines or foreseeable speed bumps to impede your progress).

 Regardless of the type of coaching, know that the coaching sessions are meant to be the touchstone for the work you do on a daily basis.
 This includes implementing your action plan, journaling, reading, revisiting your goals and value statements.
 As you begin to integrate new behaviors and thought patterns into your life, they will become second nature.
 But in the beginning, be prepared for fairly significant mental, emotional and even physical energy to be expended on behalf of your personal commitment to progress.